Is milk bad for you?

 In one epidemiological study, a high intake of dairy and its products increased the risk of developing breast cancer.
 The same study found that women who consumed high-fat dairy products had a higher mortality rate after a breast cancer diagnosis than those who consumed less.

-6. Dairy consumption may lead to prostate cancer
+6. Dairy consumption may lead to prostate and colorectal cancer

 According to research, high consumption of dairy products, including low-fat milk, yogurt, cheese, and calcium from dairy products, increased prostate cancer risk.